dhanababum/accessdb/README.md

 Note:
 -----------
-1) It will create text file if you are using pandas dataframe to create Access Database, But the file will be delete after completion of process.
+1) It will create text file if you are using pandas dataframe to create Access Database, But the file will be deleted after completion of process.
 2) It supports only for Windows.